-I organized (along with Jingyi Wu and Stella Moon, all at LPS, UC-Irvine) an information workshop for students from disadvantaged backgrounds who want to apply for philosophy graduate programs.
-The workshop took place on Sept 28-29, 2019. (workshop website)
+I initiated Wonder Philosophy, an information workshop for students from disadvantaged backgrounds who want to apply for philosophy graduate programs.
+The workshop took place in 2019 and 2020, and is in the planning for 2021.

 I served as the grad student representative for LPS during the 2017-18 academic year.